-In the conduct of our business, Covered Persons may come into possession of material non-public information or inside information.
+In the conduct of our business, Directors may come into possession of material non-public information or inside information.
 This information could concern an issuer, a client, a portfolio, the market for a particular security, or Invesco itself.
 The purchase or sale of Invesco's securities or the securities of other publicly-traded companies while aware of material nonpublic information about such company, or the disclosure of material nonpublic information to others who then trade in such company's securities, is prohibited by this Directors' Code and applicable securities laws.
-Covered Persons should seek the advice of the Invesco General Counsel on any questions regarding this subject and the Company's personal share dealing policy.
-All Covered Persons are prohibited from using such information in ways that violate the law, including for personal gain.
-Non-public information must be kept confidential, which may include keeping it confidential from other Covered Persons and from employees and agents of the Company.
+Directors should seek the advice of the Invesco General Counsel or Company Secretary on any questions regarding this subject and the Company's personal trading policy.
+All Directors are prohibited from using such information in ways that violate the law, including for personal gain.
+Non-public information must be kept confidential, which may include keeping it confidential from other Directors and from employees and agents of the Company.